 Go to Admin » Appearance » Widgets » and move Gabfire Widget: Social into that MastheadOverlay zone

-Egyptian NGOs have until 2 September to register under a repressive law or risk prosecution.
+Egyptian NGOs have to register under a repressive law or risk prosecution.
 Being convicted as an NGO worker in Egypt has consequences far beyond that country's borders, writes Michelle Betz

 Graffiti played a big part in Egypt's 2011 revolution.
 Today the artists face threats of violence, and the potential of jail time and fines under a proposed draft law.
 Shahira Amin reports